currinjs/CurrinJS/aio/content/guide/router.md

 The root `AppModule` must neither load nor reference the `AdminModule` or its files.

-In `app.module.ts`, remove the `AdminModule` import statement from the top of the file and remove the `AdminModule` from the Angular module's `imports` array.
+In `app.module.ts`, remove the `AdminModule` import statement from the top of the file and remove the `AdminModule` from the Currin module's `imports` array.

 {@a can-load-guard}